T3chnoMaciej/excelbot/readme.md

 * put result values into conf.json in  cell: [x, y].
 * Do the same with name (name of the row/column you're editing, the program can email you that) and field (the very end of excel input field)
 * into conf.json insert "command" - if you have macos or "control" - if you run linux or windows
-* run the program and enjoy your life! fuck corpo.
+* run the program and enjoy your life!
 ### All conf.json parameters
 * "cell" - [x, y] - where's the cell you're supposed to be editing.
 * "name" - [x, y] - where's name of that cell.